-Students will not be released to leave school with any adult except the parent, or by written permission of the child's parent.
-If another adult will be picking up your child to drive home after school, please file permission with the office through required annual enrollment or reenrollment documents.
+Once a student is on campus, he/she will not be released to leave school with any adult except the parent, with another adult by written permission of the child's parent, or under the supervision of an authorized teacher or coach.
+If another adult will be picking up your child, please file permission with the office.
+In certain circumstances one-time authorization to pick up may be given via alternate means when written permission is not feasible.

-Academy students are not permitted to leave campus in any car driven by someone other than the parent, unless explicit written permission from the parent is on file with the school office.
-It is school policy that faculty/staff do not transport students in their personal vehicles to or from school or to and from school events.
+It is school policy that faculty/staff do not transport students in their personal vehicles to or from school or to or from school events.